 The recycling industry is always growing and improving and staying current with everything can be overwhelming.
 All of these resources keep you connected and current and help you learn about the latest technologies and the direction the industry is taking.

 We thank everyone in the recycling industry for all they do.
 We know it’s not easy.
-And we want you to know that we are doing our part to support the recycling industry with our wide choice of recycled bags and our reusable recycling bags – that simplify multi-family recycling.
+We want you to know that we are doing our part to support the recycling industry with our wide choice of recycled grocery bags and reusable recycling bags – that simplify multi-family recycling.
 We hope you find these blogs and informative websites helpful to stay up to date on the recycling industry.

-Let us know if we missed any great resources and sign up for our eco-newsletter so we can stay in touch!Tagged
+Let us know if we missed any great resources and sign up for our eco-newsletter on this page so we can stay in touch!Tagged